skordal/potato/README.md

 # The Potato Processor

+**Note that the master branch may be in an unstable state.
+Use one of the releases to avoid problems when compiling the code.**

 ![Processor architecture overview diagramme](https://github.com/skordal/potato/blob/master/docs/diagram.png?raw=true)

 The Potato Processor is a simple RISC-V processor for use in FPGAs.
 It implements the 32-bit integer subset